nus-cs2103-AY1920S1/duke/docs/README.md

 Expected outcome:

-`A new event will be created with its description being "_party at school_" and` `the event's duration data and time being 2/12/2019 1800-2230, or _2nd of December, 2019, 6pm-10.30pm_ as represented by Duke`
+`A new event will be created with its description being "party at school" and` `the event's duration data and time being 2/12/2019 1800-2230, or "2nd of December, 2019, 6pm-10.30pm" as represented by Duke`

 ### List
 List down all the tasks stored in Duke.